How to Make a Mini Paper Notebook Tutorial

-There’s nothing better than a DIY notebook.
+There’s nothing better than a DIY mini notebook.
 Or maybe there is?
-How about a DIY mini notebook made from paper!
+How about an easy mini notebook from one sheet of paper!
 Kids love to carry miniature things around.
 Whether these are toys or pieces of leftover food.
 To get kids writing on the go, why not create these super easy mini notebooks.
 Not only are they super small (perfect for any coat or trouser pocket), but they are practical too!
-One way to encourage kids to write daily, is to get them to keep a journal, this could be an ideas journal, a poetry journal or even a book of little drawings!
-Follow our simple instructions below to create your mini paper notebook!
+One way to encourage kids to write daily is to get them to keep a journal, this could be an ideas journal, a poetry journal or even a book of little drawings!
+Follow our simple instructions below to learn how to make mini notebooks!

 Mini Paper Notebook Tutorial: